Zym0tic/criminal-medals/README.md

 # criminal-medals
-E-commerce storefront for Criminal Medals
+E-commerce storefront for a small jewelry Criminal Medals built using MongoDB, Express JS, Node JS, React, Bootstrap, Stripe, using an Apollo Graph QL server.